-I’m going to be talking a little bit about garage door R-value, R-value is used to rate how well insulated a garage door is.
-It’s a term for rating insulation that you will see on your regular home insulation as well as windows and other things that provide some sort of air barrier that you’re going to want to know how energy efficient it is.
+I’m going to be talking a little bit about garage door R-value, R-value is used to rate how well-insulated a garage door is.
+It’s a term for rating insulation that you will see on your regular home insulation as well as windows and other things that provide some sort of air barrier you’re going to want to know how energy efficient it is.

 Different Levels of Insulated Doors